Bettgideon/readme.md/README.md

 # readme.md
-Hello, I am Gideon Bett an independent creative developer who believes in crafting applications and websites that live and run on the web.
+Hello, I am Gideon Bett an independent and creative developer who believes in crafting applications and websites that live and run on the web.
 I specialise in accessibility, performance and usability without sacrificing creativity.

-Portfolio:https://bettgideon.github.io/-document-case-resume-portfolio/
+Here's is the Link to my portfolio Portfolio:https://bettgideon.github.io/-document-case-resume-portfolio/

 📱 Feel free to reach out for any queries on 0790729721 or through mail kiprotichgideonbett@gmail.com\